-By the way mood, disorders affect over 20 million people in the USA alone.
+By the way, mood disorders affect over 20 million people in the USA alone.
 Bipolar depression is a bipolar disorder previously called manic depression.
 Bipolar disorder is another form of depressive illness characterized by experiences of great highs and lows.

-One side of the illness leaves the person suffering from severe depression while the other side gives them a feeling of manic high that makes them feel better then they could ever feel in a normal stage.
+One side of the illness leaves the person suffering from severe depression while the other side gives them a feeling of manic high that makes them feel better than they could ever feel in a normal stage.

-Sadly, those people who have bipolar depression or bipolar mood disorders depression are likely to have to deal with more severe symptoms of depression than those who must deal with unipolar disorders or unipolar depression.
+Sadly, those people who have bipolar depression or bipolar mood disorders depression are likely to have to deal with more severe symptoms than those who must deal with unipolar disorders or unipolar depression.

 As well, despite the fact that bipolar disorder specifically means that there are two halves to the problem, they will still spend more of their time in the depressed state than in either the state of normal or mania.

 Types of bipolar depression, disorders, mood disorders depression or manic depressive illnesses: